BLE-LTER/ble-handbook/handbook.md

 <a id="getting-access-to-things"></a>
 ## Getting access to things

-a.k.a. primitive personnel handover action plan
+a.k.a. rough personnel handover action plan

-We use many, many tools that will need logins, some needing certain privilege levels.
+We use many tools that will need logins, some needing certain privilege levels.
 A new person on BLE's IM team will need to make sure they have access to:

 - Stache `*`
 - UTBox (shared drived with BLE team as a whole, we also use this for sharable file links) `+`
-- Austin Disk (more day-to-day IM working directories) `*`
+- UT-Austin Disk network storage (more day-to-day IM working directories) `*`
-- Access to the official IM email BLE-IM@utexas.edu address `+`
+- The official IM email BLE-IM@utexas.edu address `+`
-- Access to our copy of metabase `*`
+- BLE's PostgreSQL instance of LTER-core-metabase `*`
 - Netlify (static website host) `$`
 - Collaborator to the BLE-LTER Github organization
 - Editor on Zotero group library
-- EDI's three portals: production, staging, and development
+- EDI's three portals: production, staging, and development (one login for all)
 - UTLists (Sympa mailing list management software) `+`
 - Slack groups for LTER IMs (at https://lter.slack.com).
 Optional: EDI/NCEAS groups.
-- Subscribe to the im@lternet.edu mailing list, plus imc@lternet.edu if main IM
+- Subscription to the im@lternet.edu mailing list, plus imc@lternet.edu for the lead IM
-- Taskade, project management app.
-Not a lot of usage, but something An's looked into.
-Notion might also be good.
 - Google Account for YouTube, etc. - beaufortlagoons@gmail.com.
-Credentials in Tim's UT Stache, shared with Ken Dunton, and Christina Bonsell.
+Credentials in Tim's UT Stache, shared with our lead PI Ken Dunton

 Legend: